 C-1 PROCEDURE

 Weigh 1 g of iron pyrites, which is equivalent to about 0.1 g of aluminium into a 500 ml beaker, provided with a glass cover and a stirring rod.
 Dissolve the sample in 200 ml of water, add 5 g of ammonium chloride and a few drops of methyl red indicator in 0.2 percent alcoholic solution and heat just to boiling.
 Add ammonia solution (1/1) (v/v) dropwise from a burette until the colour of the solution changes to a distinct yellow.
 Boil the solution for 1 to 2 min, and filter at once through a suitable filter paper.
 Wash the precipitate thoroughly with hot 2 percent ammonium nitrate or ammonium chloride solution made neutral with ammonia solution to methyl red (or to phenol red).
 Place the paper with the precipitate in a previously ignited porcelain, silica or platinum crucible.
-Dry, char, and ignite for 10 to 15 min with a suitable high temperature burner.
+Dry, char, and ignite for 10 min to 15 min with a suitable high temperature burner.
 Allow the crucible, covered with a well-fitting lid, to cool in a desiccator and weigh.

-B-3 CALCULATION
+C-3 CALCULATION

 Aluminum content, percent by mass = m × 0.529 13 × 100M

-where,
+where

 m = mass, in g, of residue left after ignition; and